Fire gobbles its way through trees and buildings like a hungry

 equipment.
 Let's take a closer look at how to tackle those flames!

-Photo: Firefighters wear all-over aluminum suits to tackle the worst blazes; suits made of fireproof Nomex® and Kevlar® are used for less severe fires.
-Photo by Nathan Lipscomb courtesy of US Navy and Defense Imagery.
+Photo: Firefighting—an extraordinary job for extraordinary people.
+Firefighters wear all-over aluminum suits to tackle the worst blazes; suits made of fireproof Nomex® and Kevlar® are used for less severe fires.
+Photo by Liam Kennedy courtesy of

 Photo: Fire has a voracious appetite for oxygen and, when it burns materials such as plastics, it can give off highly toxic chemicals.
 That's why firefighters often have to wear breathing apparatus.
 It's worth remembering that firefighters often have to work in darkness and thick smoke, which makes their job even more difficult and dangerous.
-Photo by courtesy of US Department of Energy (DOE).
+Photo by Dalton Swanbeck courtesy of US Navy and Wikimedia Commons.

 What turns an ordinary man or woman into a firefighter?
 Apart from